ViciousSquid/Dosidicus/README.md

 ### Health and Sickness Mechanics:

-The squid can become sick if its needs are neglected.
+The squid can become sick if his needs are neglected.
 Includes a medicine system to treat sickness.

-Be aware the squid hates taking mecicine and will become depressed and sleepy if forced to do so.
+Be aware the squid hates taking mecicine and will become depressed and need sleep if made to do so.